 The Intel i9-9900K isn’t the latest and greatest CPU from Intel.
 However, this CPU is still the 2019 flagship model and thus still one of the best gaming CPUs on the market.
-This eight-core and sixteen thread processor can also breach the 5GHz limit, gaining noticeable leaps in performance at the expense of thermals.
-In other words, when it comes to the cooling setup, in order to push the 9900K to its max you need to equip it with a potent cooling system.
+This eight-core and the sixteen-thread processor can breach the 5GHz limit with relative ease, thus gaining noticeable leaps in performance at the expense of thermals.
+In other words, when it comes to the cooling setup, in order to push the 9900K to its max, you need to equip it with a potent cooling system.

 You don’t have to use a liquid AIO cooling system for overclocking.
 A high-end air cooler can chill an overclocked 9900K without thermal issues.
-Anyway, today we will list the best air and AIO liquid CPU coolers for the 9900K.
+Anyway, today we’re listing the best CPU coolers for the 9900K.
 You’ll see the best coolers overall, models that offer the most for the money, a couple of RGB picks, and more.
-Let’s begin.

 Today, we have six excellent air coolers for the 9900K.
 Most of them are capable of reaching the magic 5GHz mark.
-They are cheaper than AIO coolers and some of them can match AIO solutions, like the legendary Noctua NH-D15.
+They are cheaper than AIO coolers, and some of them can match AIO solutions, like the legendary Noctua NH-D15.

 The result is the best air-cooling performance on the market.
 In fact, the NH-D15 can match AIO liquid coolers in performance while humming at lower noise than any AIO cooler.
 Overall, this is a great choice both for stock and OCed 9900K.
 The downside is that the installation can be a pain, especially if you’re rocking tall RAM sticks.

-If you don’t want to get the NH-D15 or simply can’t find it the Assassin III from DeepCool is a worthy alternative.
+If you don’t want to get the NH-D15 or simply can’t find it, the Assassin III from DeepCool is a worthy alternative.
 This is the second-best air cooler for the 9900K when it comes to thermal performance.
-Assassin III’s performance is very close to the NH-D15 while its noise levels are a bit higher than of the Noctua’s cooler.
+Assassin III’s performance is very close to the NH-D15, while its noise levels are a bit higher than of the Noctua’s cooler.

-Overall, this is another excellent air cooler but, you’ve guessed it, it’s huge and weighs a ton.
+Overall, this is another excellent air cooler, but, you’ve guessed it, it’s huge and weighs a ton.
 So yes, if you’re a newbie to the world of PC building, you’ll have to put some effort into installing this huge chunk of metal.
 But it’s definitely worth it.
 This is another air cooler with performance comparable to a 280mm AIO cooling system while being cheaper.

 When it comes to performance, the CNPS20X is behind the NH-D15 and the Assassin III.
 It’s also more than a bit louder.
-But the overall performance is pretty good and you can use this cooler for OCing the 9900K.
+But the overall performance is pretty good, and you can use this cooler for OCing the 9900K.
 On top of that, you get an excellent design with RGB effects that you won’t find on any other heavy-hitting air cooler.

-Again, this is another huge air cooler so installation and clearance issues might be a problem.
+Again, this is another huge air cooler, so installation and clearance issues might be a problem.
 But if you want the best air-cooling performance combined with excellent RGB effects, the CNPS20X is the way to go.

-Dark Rock Pro 4 from be quiet! is the best choice for those who want absolute silence combined with excellent cooling performance.
+The Dark Rock Pro 4 from be quiet! is the best choice for those who want absolute silence combined with excellent cooling performance.
 This is the best silent CPU cooler you can get for the 9900K.

-Now, this cooler is below the NH-D15 and the Assassin III when it comes to the cooling performance but it’s very quiet.
-In fact, even at the highest RPM the Dark Rock Pro 4 will stay behind virtually every other cooler out there, be it an air or AIO liquid cooler.
-All that while getting very close to the NH-D15 levels of performance, which is impressive.
+Now, this cooler is below the NH-D15 and the Assassin III when it comes to the cooling performance, but it’s very quiet.
+In fact, even at the highest RPM, the Dark Rock Pro 4 will stay behind virtually every other cooler out there, be it an air or AIO liquid cooler.
+All that while coming very close to the NH-D15 levels of performance, which is impressive.

 On top of that, the Dark Rock Pro 4 looks amazing.
 All black design with slick-looking fans hits the bullseye.
 The only major downside is the installation process, which is way more complex than it should’ve been.

-Best SFF Air Cooler for i9-9900K
+Scythe Big Shuriken 3: Best SFF air cooler for i9-9900K

 Users who want to cool their 9900K that’s resting inside a Mini-ITX case should get the Scythe Big Shuriken 3.
 When it comes to SFF air coolers, this is the one to beat.
 It has the best cooling performance while at the same time providing more than solid noise levels.